theborakompanioni/azure-docs.de-de/articles/app-service-logic/app-service-logic-azure-functions.md

 <properties
-   pageTitle="Verwenden von Azure Functions mit Logik-Apps | Microsoft Azure" description="Erfahren Sie, wie Sie Azure Functions mit Logik-Apps verwenden." services="logic-apps,functions" documentationCenter=".net,nodejs,java" authors="jeffhollan"
+   pageTitle="Using Azure Functions with Logic Apps | Microsoft Azure" description="See how to use Azure Functions with Logic Apps" services="logic-apps,functions" documentationCenter=".net,nodejs,java" authors="jeffhollan"